Meike Hendriks

 Best of Breed: choose the tool that fits

-Many organizations are still looking for one big system that can do everything.
-Sepp: “To be honest: such an all-rounder is rarely really good at anything.”
-Instead, he advocates for a different approach: choose the tool that excels at each step in your process.
+Many organizations are still looking for one big system that should be able to do everything.
+Sepp: “Honestly: such an all-rounder is rarely really good at anything.”
+Instead, he advocates a different approach: choose the tool that excels in each step of your process.
 From sourcing to onboarding.
-“That gives you much more flexibility, better performance, and, perhaps most importantly, control over your process,” says Sepp.
+“That gives you much more flexibility, better performance and, perhaps most importantly, control over your process,” says Sepp.

-According to Sepp, a successful Best of Breed approach revolves around a few things:
+According to Sepp, a successful Best of Breed approach revolves around a number of things:

 Download the toolkit: all tools and steps at a glance

-Do you also want to regain control of your tooling?
+Do you also want to get a grip on your tooling again?
 You can read all about it in the Best of Breed toolkit.
-Sepp shares 5 must-have tools and explains how to get a grip on your tooling in three steps: inventory, selection, and integration.
+Sepp shares 5 must-have tools and explains how to get a grip on your tooling in three steps: identifying, selecting and integrating.
 Download the toolkit here.